NickElseySpelloC/LightingControl/README.md

           Group: Nighttime

-# Use this section to configure the location of your home so that we can caculate sunrise and sunset times
+# Use this section to specify the geographic location and timezone of your installation.
+This is used to determine the dawn and dusk times for lighting control.
+# You can do this in one of three ways:
+# 1. Use a Shelly device's location (using IP lookup)- just specify the device name in the UseShellyDevice field
+# 2. Use a Google Maps URL to extract the location - specify the GoogleMapsURL field and the Timezone field.
-# Specify the latitude and longitude of your home or use the Google Maps URL which includes the coordinates
+# 3. Manually specify the latitude and longitude - specify the Timezone, Latitude and Longitude fields.
 Location:
-  Name: Rome
+  UseShellyDevice:
   Timezone: Europe/Rome
   GoogleMapsURL: https://www.google.com/maps/place/Rome,+Metropolitan+City+of+Rome+Capital/@41.9099533,12.3711975,101027m
   Latitude: